secureblue/secureblue.github.io/content/KARGS.md

 `kvm-intel.vmentry_l1d_flush=always`

-## Optional
+# Additional  {: #additional}

-Optional kargs that can be inclusively set alongside the stable kargs detailed above.
-The `set-kargs-hardening` command prompts the user on whether to add these.
+Sets of additional kargs that can be selectively set alongside the standard kargs detailed above.
+The `set-kargs-hardening` command prompts the user on whether to add the 3 sets of kargs detailed below:

-### Disable 32-bit processes and syscalls
+## Disable 32-bit processes and syscalls {: #32-bit}

 **32-bit support is needed by some legacy software, such as Steam**

 `ia32_emulation=0`

-### Force disable simultaneous multithreading
+## Force disable simultaneous multithreading {: #smt}

 **Disables this hardware feature on user request, regardless of whether it is affected by known vulnerabilities**

 `nosmt=force`

+## Unstable kargs  {: #unstable}

-### Unstable kargs: may cause issues on some hardware
+These may cause issues on some hardware.

 **Fill IOMMU protection gap by setting the busmaster bit during early boot**